 Our staff may administer certain non-addictive medications to help you with your concerns, and we will also use therapy to help you contend with the condition as well.
 Our therapy, counseling sessions and other unique modalities will help you to form healthy coping skills which can make mental health disorders easier to bear.

-In combination with our addiction treatment these help you to forge a more functional and fulfilling life.
+In combination with our addiction treatment, these help you to forge a more functional and fulfilling life.
 Sometimes addiction can actually cause a mental health disorder.
 Our dual diagnosis programs will help these individuals as well.

-What Other Reasons Do People Abuse Valium For?
+Other Reasons People Abuse Valium

 The dangers of addiction and those which accompany it are especially high for those who choose to use the drug only as a way to elicit a pleasurable effect.
 Some people who take Valium for fun do so to intensify the states that the drug is intended to create.
 That is, they will take doses larger than one would take for prescribed purposes in order to heighten the tranquilizing effects of the drug.
 Additionally, Valium, like other benzodiazepines, is often used with other drugs of abuse (polydrug abuse).